 business travel, paper, freight

 Reporting Period: 01 Jan 2020 – 31 Dec 2020

 We engage our employees and wider stakeholders to unlock their talent and knowledge to drive year on year progress in sustainability.

-In the decade of climate action, law firms must capitalise on consumer’s increasing awareness of our need to save the planet from climate change.
-Becoming knowledgeable about sustainability and following good practice has become an integral part of client acquisition in the legal sector.
-This is why sustainability has become an increasingly important issue at board level across the world.
+As we continue through the decade of climate action, law firms must capitalise on consumers’ increasing awareness of our need to save the planet from climate change.
+Becoming knowledgeable about sustainability and following good practices has become an integral part of client acquisition in the legal sector.
+This is why sustainability has become an increasingly important issue at the board level across the world.
 Many firms report that good sustainable practice is of growing importance in the recruitment and retention of staff.
-A robust sustainability and carbon reduction can thus become part of a long-term profitability, resilient and climate friendly strategy.
+Robust sustainability and carbon reduction can thus become part of long term profitability, resilient and climate-friendly strategy.